By Gina Reich Guzman. Reprinted with permission.

 Other Valuable Resources

-100 Top Picks for Homeschool Curriculum: Choosing the Right Curriculum and Approach for Your Child’s Learning Style by Cathy Duffyis not a CM specific resource.
+100 Top Picks for Homeschool Curriculum: Choosing the Right Curriculum and Approach for Your Child’s Learning Style by Cathy Duffy is not a CM specific resource.
 Those who are not sure if CM is a good fit or wonder if they should blend CM with another approach will find the chart on pages 11 & 12 invaluable.
-It really helps you sort out your goals and what approach is mostly likely to be a best fit.
+It really helps you sort out your goals and what approach is most likely to be the best fit.
 Actually it may be beneficial to redo the chart as you plan for the next year.
 This might help you see how your homeschooling changes over time and whether your current approach is still the best fit.
 I suspect that if I had done this we would have moved from our WTM/CM blend to a mostly CM approach much earlier than we did.

 Keep This In Mind When Planning Your CM Education

 When people first begin a new educational method or philosophy they often feel some, usually self-imposed, pressure to “do it right”.
-In my book there is no way to do a CM education exactly as Ms. Mason did.
+In my book, there is no way to do a CM education exactly as Ms. Mason did.
 It is easy to forget that Ms. Mason lived in a very different world than the modern world we find ourselves in.
-In our modern experience I think that you can do a CM education as loosely structured or as structured as you want depending on your family’s preferences.
+In our modern experience, I think that you can do a CM education as loosely structured or as structured as you want depending on your family’s preferences.
 Personally, I think CM is one of the more adaptable educational philosophies.

 I have also found that how some of Ms. Mason’s writings have been interpreted by modern writings can be somewhat limiting when compared with Ms. Mason’s own writings.

 Here are the things I keep in mind when planning my children’s CM education:

 1. Ms. Mason advocated using the best of what is available to you.
 This means she would have taken advantage of today’s technology but, much like with books, she would have used only the best she could get her hands on.
 Remember, resources available to parents and teachers were far more limited back then.